Key Takeaways

 1 / 0 |

-Oracle 23c introduced a native BOOLEAN column type — the first Oracle version to support it.
-If you're on an older Oracle version, use NUMBER(1) CHECK (col IN (0, 1)).
+Oracle 23c introduced a native BOOLEAN column type (Oracle 23c data types), the first Oracle version to support it in SQL DDL.
+On older Oracle versions, use NUMBER(1) CHECK (col IN (0, 1)).

 Date and Time Types